 Flight Delays & Long Lines: How To Stay Calm During Travel Chaos

-Vacations are designed to be a break from everyday stressors, a chance for you to recharge and recoup.
+Time away should give you a break from everyday stressors, and offer you a chance recharge, recoup, and enjoy much needed time with family over the holiday season.
 The travel to get you there?
-Often less so.
-Maybe it's TSA lines that wind and weave, flight delays where you're stuck on the plane, with little information about takeoff and no end in sight, or missed layovers that leave you stranded in a random city, carving into your precious days off.
+Clearly less so.
+Maybe it's TSA lines that wind and weave, flight delays with little information about takeoff and no end in sight, or missed layovers that leave you stranded in a random city, carving into your precious days off or family time.
 Do you feel an uptick in your heartbeat just reading that?
 I certainly do.

 Plus, when you are in the midst of travel mishaps, you're likely not in a great setting to calm yourself (overcrowded gates don't offer the best vibes).
 And you're likely surrounded by less-than-healthy eating options, which can exacerbate the issue (airports are getting better with this, but fast food still abounds).
 So if you find yourself stuck, anxious, and restless during travel, there are a few things you can do.